RehyanR/Weather-Dashboard/README.md

 Open the index.html file in your web browser to launch the weather dashboard application.

 ## Credits

-This application utilises the 5 Day Weather Forecast API provided by OpenWeatherMap.
+* This application utilises the 5 Day Weather Forecast API provided by OpenWeatherMap.
+* W3Schools
+* YouTube

 ## License